-For the period ended June 30, 2008, the estimated fair value of the granted options which vested during the period totalled \$764,000 (2007 - \$1.027 million), of which \$441,000 (2007 - \$367,000) is included in salaries, benefits and stock-based compensation and \$323,000 (2007 - \$660,000) is included in mineral properties.
-These amounts reflect the fair value of stock options expensed or capitalized as calculated using the Black-Scholes option pricing model.
+For the nine-month period ended September 30, 2008, the estimated fair value of options which vested during the period totalled \$1,202,000 (2007 - \$1,596,000), of which \$634,000 (2007 - \$551,000) is included in salaries, benefits and stock-based compensation and \$568,000 (2007 - \$1,045,000) is included in mineral properties.
+These amounts reflect the fair value of stock options, as calculated using the Black-Scholes option pricing model, which were expensed or capitalized during the period .

-In November 2007, the company experienced an accidental loss of its construction barge.
-The carrying value of the barge was written down from \$1,401,529 to \$605,244 as at December 31, 2007.
+In November 2007, the company's Ecuador operations experienced an accidental loss of a construction barge.
+The carrying value of the barge was written down as at December 31, 2007 by the amount of the insurance proceeds receivable of \$723,000 (US\$709,000).
 The related shoreline and barge facilities remain intact.
 During the first quarter of 2008, the company received full payment from its insurance company equal to the amount written down.
 Costs associated with the reconstruction of the barge will be added to the barge's carrying value after reconstruction is completed.

 The company operates within a single operating segment, which is the exploration and development of copper-gold mineral properties.
-The company's mineral property interests are in Ecuador, South America, as set out in note 4 of the financial statements.
-With the exception of severance costs in relation to restructuring of \$Nil (2007 - \$830,000) incurred by the company's Ecuador operations, the consolidated statements of loss for the six-month periods ended June 30, 2008 and 2007 reflect the Canadian operations.
+The company's mineral property interests are in Ecuador, South America, as set out in note 3 of the financial statements.
+With the exception of severance costs of \$45,000 and \$875,000 for the three and nine-month periods ended September 30, 2007, respectively, incurred due to a restructuring of Ecuador operations, the consolidated statements of loss, comprehensive loss and deficit for the periods presented reflect the company's Canadian operations only.
+All other Ecuador operating expenses are capitalized to mineral properties.